 I love her smile,

-(Note: All poems used in this study guide are copyright by Bruce Lansky.)
+but not her smell. - (Note: All poems used in this study guide are copyright by Bruce Lansky.)

 2. Have students take turns reading the poem emphasizing one word over the others.
 For example the first student reads it emphasizing "My" and the second student reads the poem emphasizing "baby," and so on until the last student has read the poem emphasizing the last word "smell."